 Ultimately, it takes a willingness on both the husband and wife’s part, to work through those perspectives to find a way to build relationship bridges, rather than walls dividing them.
-I have no doubt in my mind that this is what God wants us to do, so we’re relating to each other from His perspective, rather than ours.
+It’s also important to seek God’s perspective on all that divides us.
+When we do this, God can help us to find ways to work through our differences to the point of reconciling them.
+It’s important to learn to relate to each other from His perspective, rather than ours for the rest of our lives!

 Perspectives in Marriage Conflict